Natasha Crooks, PhD, RN

 Dr. Crooks’ research program centers on addressing sexual health disparities in Black girls and women.
 The motivation for her research stems from her clinical experiences in women’s sexual and reproductive health.
 Findings from her dissertation research entitled “The Process of Becoming a Sexual Black Woman” led to the development of a conceptual model describing the sociocultural processes and conditions that influence Black female sexual development and STI/HIV risk.
 She has extended this work in adolescents and investigated the sociocultural conditions influencing Black girls’ sexual development.
 Her current research focuses on translating her conceptual model into practice and further exploring the sexual pathways of Black girls to prevent early sexualization, sexual trauma and STIs.
 Her future research goals include developing and conducting a multi-level STI/HIV prevention intervention to improve Black female sexual and reproductive health across the life course.

 Dr. Crooks earned her BSN and PhD in Nursing at the University of Wisconsin-Madison.
 She completed NIH-funded postdoctoral training at Rollins School of Public Health at Emory University.
-Her research has been supported by several grants, including an NIH F31 National Research Service Award (F31NR016624); as a fellow on an Institutional Research and Academic Career Development Award (K12GM0000580) and the Center for Reproductive Health Research in the SouthEast (RISE); as an NIH R25 TEAM-Science Scholar (R25GM083252) and with intramural awards from the University of Wisconsin-Madison.
+Her research has been supported by several grants, including an NIH F31 National Research Service Award (F31NR016624); as a Fellowships in Research and Science Teaching (FIRST) postdoctoral fellow on an Institutional Research and Academic Career Development Award (K12GM0000580) and the Center for Reproductive Health Research in the SouthEast (RISE); as a predoctoral student on an NIH R25 TEAM-Science Scholar (R25GM083252) and with intramural awards from the University of Wisconsin-Madison.
 Dr. Crooks is heavily involved in several professional organization and conducts community based research.

 Crooks, N., King, B., & Tluczek., A. (2019).
 Protecting Black female sexuality.
 Culture, Health and Sexuality.
 Doi: 10.1080/13691058.2019.1632488